 - I learned that integrity and the ability to work with people are more important than anything else in business — you can learn everything else you need to know along the way.
 Flexibility, patience, determination and optimism are extremely valuable qualities for anyone interested in an entrepreneurial venture.
 At the end of the day, it means a lot to know that my work can have tangible, meaningful, positive impact on the world around me.

 - My internship experience altered my view of what it takes to survive as an entrepreneur.
 It also helped me focus my career search and helped me understand what I want to do after school.
 It was a truly valuable experience.

-In summer 2012, Answers Inc was the first company to participate in a “growth company” program.
 Answers was founded by alumni entrepreneurs David Karandish and fellow engineer and business partner Chris Sims, both from the class of 2005.
 With headquarters in the Delmar Loop, Answers is one of the top destinations for Q&A content on the web.
 In 2012 they hired twelve Washington University interns from Arts & Sciences and Engineering who were responsible for building content, designing some of the more than 150 vertical sites owned by Answers, and addressing business issues.
 The students had a glimpse into the strategic operations of one of the hottest Internet companies in the world.
-In summer 2013 they hope to hire up to thirty interns.
-Due to the growth of Answers, these internships are now handled through Washington University’s Career Center, though the Skandalaris Center remains connected to the company and its founders.
+In summer 2013 and 2014 they hired additional interns.
+Since the company is beyond the startup phase, they work closely with Washington University’s Career Center, though the Skandalaris Center remains connected to the company and its founders.
 Read more about Answers, David and Chris, or the interns’ experience here.

-If you have questions, please contact Emily Crownover in the Skandalaris Center at 314.935.3325 or firstname.lastname@example.org.
+If you have questions, please contact Jessica Stanko in the Skandalaris Center at 314.935.9134 or email@example.com.